dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 Owned entities are essentially a part of the owner and cannot exist without it, they are conceptually similar to [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).
 This means that the owned entity is by definition on the dependent side of the relationship with the owner.

-## Explicit configuration
+## Configuring types as owned

-Owned entity types are never included by EF Core in the model by convention.
-You can use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` to configure the type as an owned type.
+In most providers, entity types are never configured as owned by convention - you must explicitly use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` to configure the type as owned.
+One exception to this is the Cosmos provider, which, as a document database, configures all related entity types as owned by default.

 In this example, `StreetAddress` is a type with no identity property.
 It is used as a property of the Order type to specify the shipping address for a particular order.